yahoo/bgdocs/doc-site/content/en/jvm/tutorial-2.md

   Moment down = moment();
 {{< / highlight >}}

-We add a `down` moment to track the button.
+Then a Swing listener to create an action.

 {{< highlight java "hl_lines=5-7">}}
     ui.upButton.addActionListener(e -> {